Traditional Plant-Based Cooking

 Bread baked in loaf pan and on wire rack to cool.

-Pour the loaf batter into a lined loaf pan.
+Step 4: Pour the loaf mixture into a lined loaf pan.

 Bread sliced and on rectangular flower image tray, red and white stripe table cloth.

-Slice and spread with vegan butter or margarine, or your favourite spread.
+Step 8: Serving suggestion: Slice and spread with vegan butter or margarine, and a dollop of fruit jam.

 Recipe notes